 Video of Alara and Alarahan

 Alawari or Alauwa of the tablets of Alalakh designates this same place, mentioned about a conflict between Niqmepa and Sunassura of Kizzuwatna.
 Researchers believe that this place name is the ancient Aliaria near Islahiye, also in Turkey, without certainty.
-Fortress Alara seems more likely, although there is no confirmation by archeology.
+The fortress Alara seems more likely, although there is no confirmation by archeology.

 My notes of veracity :